Kourtney Kardashian Shows Off Toned Legs As She Hits The Mall With Kendall Jenner

 “[Kourtney] let Younes have it.
 She got into a huge fight with him over that, but honestly Kourtney is kind of used to that type of behavior from her men.
 As much as she pretends she is this strong fiercely independent woman, she is also very co-dependent and everyone knows this from her relationship with Scott.”

-Kourtney Kardashian’s relationship with Younes Bendjima will likely be touched on during the upcoming season of Keeping Up with the Kardashians.
+Kourtney Kardashian’s relationship with Younes Bendjima will likely be touched on during the upcoming season of Keeping Up With the Kardashians.